 As news on I Bonds spreads, some people are looking for ways to buy more I Bonds beyond the limit of $10,000 per person per calendar year.
 Buying in a trust account is one way.
-Buying in your children’s names, buying for your business, and buying as a gift are some other ways.
-We’ll cover buying in a child’s name in this post.
+Buying savings bonds in your children’s names, buying with your tax refund, buying for your business, and buying as a gift are some other ways.
+We’ll cover buying in a kid’s name in this post.
 For background on I Bonds in general, please read How To Buy I Bonds.

 Children Can Invest Too